Returns a list of the selected variables after performing the stepwise regression.

 - is the boolean array to choose the explanatory variables in the model.
 If missing, all variables in X are included.

-Method Description 1 Forward selection 2 Backward elimination 3 Bi-direction elimination
+Value Method 1 Forward selection (default).
+2 Backward elimination.
+3 Bi-direction elimination.

 - The underlying model is described here.

 - The stepwise regression includes regression models in which the choice of predictive variables is carried out by an automatic procedure.
 The procedure takes the form of a sequence of f-tests in selecting or eliminating explanatory variables.